Common Conditional Access policy: Require MFA for Azure management

 - Under Assignments, select Users or workload identities.

 - Under Exclude, select Users and groups and choose your organization's emergency access or break-glass accounts.

-- Under Cloud apps or actions > Include, select Select apps, choose Microsoft Azure Management, and select Select.
+- Under Target resources > Cloud apps > Include > Select apps, choose Microsoft Azure Management, and select Select.

 - Under Access controls > Grant, select Grant access, Require multifactor authentication, and select Select.

 - Confirm your settings and set Enable policy to Report-only.

 - Select Create to create to enable your policy.

 After administrators confirm the settings using report-only mode, they can move the Enable policy toggle from Report-only to On.